sngroup-xmu/netverify.github.io/_posts/2022-09-27-distributed-verifiers-can-help.md

 ## Example

 To demonstrate the basic workflow of Coral, let's take a look at a concrete example.
-We consider the network in the following picture and the requirement: all packets entering the network from S with a destination IP in 10.0.0.0/23 must be delivered to D via a simple path passing W.
+We consider the network in the following picture and the requirement: all packets entering the network from S with a destination IP in 10.0.0.0/23 must be delivered to D via a simple path passing C.

 <img src="../assets/images/Coral-topo.png" alt="Coral-topo" width="523" height="210"/>